RIP21/babel-plugin-hyperscript-to-jsx/README.md

 ## Usage

-Install [babel-codemod](https://github.com/square/babel-codemod) `npm i -g babel-codemod`
+Install [codemod](https://github.com/codemod-js/codemod) `npm install -g @codemod/cli`

 Then install in root of your project `npm install babel-plugin-hyperscript-to-jsx`

-Run it like that from node_modules hence:
+Run it like that from node_modules:
 ```
 codemod --plugin ./node_modules/babel-plugin-hyperscript-to-jsx/src/index.js ./src
 ```

-Also you may like to pretty print it using prettier instead of recast
+Also, you may like to pretty print it immediately using prettier
 ```
 codemod --plugin ./node_modules/babel-plugin-hyperscript-to-jsx/src/index.js ./src --printer prettier
 ```